Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Once you have your communication channels set in stone, you can begin designing your campaign ads.
 Refer back to your overall campaign message, then use these tips to design your most important marketing materials:

 • Campaign page: Create a balance of visuals, information, and calls to action on your campaign page.
-Be sure to provide all the resources your supporters need to take part in the awareness campaign, but don’t forget to tell your story with compelling visuals, too.
+Provide all the resources supporters need to take part in the awareness campaign, such as instructions for peer-to-peer fundraising, but don’t forget to tell your story with compelling visuals, too.

 • Social media posts: Design a set of social media graphics and videos that match the strengths of your chosen platforms.
-Especially powerful posts often include surprising statistics or quick breakdowns of actions supporters can take.
+Powerful posts often include surprising statistics or quick breakdowns of actions supporters can take.

 • Google Ads: With the Google Ad Grant, your nonprofit can reach brand new audiences who are already searching for terms related to your awareness campaign.
 Design these ads with new audiences in mind, and don’t be afraid to seek the help of Google Ad Grant professionals.